Blesbok: Habitat

 Blesbok can be found in open veld or plains of South Africa, Eswatini and Namibia.
 Their preferred habitat is open grassland with water.
 They often occupy relatively small territories of 2.5 to 6.0 acres in size.

-They were once one of the most abundant antelope species of the African plains, but have become scarce since 1893 due to relentless poaching for their skins and meat.
-Trophy hunting has helped the Blesbok to survive and thrive in the areas where they are hunted legally.
+They were once one of the most abundant antelope species of the African plains but have become scarce since 1893 due to relentless poaching for their skins and meat.
+Trophy hunting has helped the blesbok to survive and thrive in the areas where they are hunted legally.

 Reproduction

 The blesbok is a seasonal breeder, with rutting from March to May.
 Births peak during November and December after a gestation period of about 240 days (8 months).
 Females give birth to a single calf per breeding season.

 Status

-The blesbok was hunted nearly to extinction because of its large numbers, but having been protected since the late 19th century, it has proliferated and today it is sufficiently numerous not to be classed as endangered.
-In modern times, this is largely because of the commercial value of the blesbok to private land owners, and also because it is one of the few medium-sized antelopes that can be contained by normal stock fencing.
+The blesbok was hunted nearly to extinction because of its large numbers, but having been protected since the late 19th century, it has proliferated.
+Today, it is sufficiently numerous not to be classed as endangered.
+In modern times, this is largely because of the commercial value of the blesbok to private landowners and because it is one of the few medium-sized antelopes that can be contained by normal stock fencing.
 As of 2017, blesbok numbers have had an upward trend, and are estimated to be at least 54,000, with about 69% of these thought to be genetically pure.
 There are at least 17,000 in protected areas.
 The principal threat is thought to be hybridization with the bontebok.